 Many children develop eczema early on.
-Approximately 15 percent of children will experience temporary eczema.
+Approximately of children will experience temporary eczema.
 In most cases, temporary or chronic eczema will develop by age 2.

 Genes are typically at the root of this condition.
 If one parent has eczema, asthma, or hay fever, a child has a 1 in 4 chance of developing the condition.
 This risk increases to a 1 in 2 chance if both parents have eczema, asthma, or hay fever.

-Although more research is needed, there is slight evidence to suggest that taking a probiotic supplement can help prevent your children from developing the condition.
+Although more research is needed, there is to suggest that taking a probiotic supplement can help prevent your children from developing the condition.

 Researchers in one 2014 study found that some infants born to women who took probiotics experienced less atopic sensitization common to food allergens.
 This may reduce their risk of developing eczema in early childhood.

 More long-term research is needed to truly understand the potential impact probiotic bacteria may have on a fetus.

 There isn’t enough evidence to suggest that probiotic bacteria can help reduce your eczema flares or prevent you from passing the condition on to your offspring.